malaga-front-end/nrwl-angular-jest-cypress-quickstart/README.md

 You will need to answer a few questions to setup your application:

-*What to create in the new workspace?* angular (a workspace with a single angular application) *Application Name?* myapp
+* What to create in the new workspace? angular (a workspace with a single angular application)
+* Application Name? myapp
-*Default stylesheet format* CSS (we will not style anything here)
+* Default stylesheet format?
+CSS (we will not style anything here)

 It will start to download and setup your initial app.
 Jest (Unit testing) and Cypress (E2E) dependencies will be automatically added.